Course Coordinator:Erin Siostrom (esiostrom@usc.edu.au) School:School of Education and Tertiary Access

 High Distinction (HD), Distinction (DN), Credit (CR), Pass (PS), Fail (FL). |

-Drafts may be discussed with tutors and peers if time permits in tutorials or consultation times.
-If face to face leaning is available, time will be allocated in tutorials for visits to computer labs in Week 3 and 4 (and possibly week 5) for students to gain experience in statistical packages required for questions within this assessment item.
+Tutorial activities allow students to access formative feedback on progress.
+Drafts may be discussed with tutors if time permits in tutorials, or during consultation times.
+Time is allocated in tutorials for visits to computer labs in Week 3 and 4 (online equivalent for online students) for students to gain experience in statistical packages required for questions within this assessment item.

 Delivery mode | Task No. | Assessment Product | Individual or Group | Weighting % | What is the duration / length? | When should I submit? | Where should I submit it? |